danielbragga/E-commerce_apple/README.md

 Thanks for checking out this front-end coding project.

-**To do this challenge, i needed of HTML, CSS and JavaScript.
+**To do this challenge, I needed of HTML, CSS and JavaScript.
 I needed to the libraries ReactJS and Next.js (React Framework) and Bootstrap**.

 ## The project